Read on to learn how to get it right.

-If I am anything to go by when it comes to building a wellness business (you can read my story here), I can almost guarantee that whatever you want to be offering your clients right here today, will be different in 6 months, 1 year, 3 years or 5 years time.
+If I am anything to go by when it comes to building a wellness business, I can almost guarantee that whatever you want to be offering your clients right here today, will be different in 6 months, 1 year, 3 years or 5 years time.

 Opportunities are going to come up for you and your business, the internet is going to present new ideas and ways of working and your life is going to take twists and turns you simply can’t predict right now.

 Try not to name your wellness business in a way that ties you too closely to your exact offering.
 You’ll need a name that can encompass the multitudes that you can (and will) do in the future.